 The division of study will make a recommendation to the Doctoral Admissions Committee regarding the number of hours to be transferred and how the credit would be applied (major, minor, or elective).
 If the student is accepted into the PhD program, the Associate Dean will notify the student in the acceptance letter regarding the request for transfer of courses.
-If the student is accepted into the PhD program, the Associate Dean will notify the student in the acceptance letter regarding the request for courses.
+If the student is accepted into the PhD program, the Associate Dean will notify the student in the acceptance letter regarding the request for transfer of courses.
+If the student is accepted into the PhD program, the Associate Dean will notify the student in the acceptance letter regarding the request for transfer of courses.